HannahMarsh/research/README.md

 - Simulates failures in cache nodes to analyze the system's failover mechanisms and resilience.
 - Integrates with Prometheus to track key metrics like read/write operations, cache hits and misses, operation latency, and throughput.
 - Allows adjustment of parameters such as the number of requests, read/write ratios, and cache node details for flexible testing.

-### Request Generation and Distribution:

-- To mimic real-world scenarios, the system employs various strategies for generating requests:
-  - Zipf Distribution: For simulating access patterns where some keys are "hotter" than others.
-  - Real Traces: Uses actual data to model request patterns.
-- The workload primarily consists of read operations, with an initial warm-up stage to fill the database with data.

-## Benchmarking with Trace Files
-- Trace files are located in the `/usr/local/share/datasets/cmu-cache-datasets/alibabaBlock` directory on the `ccl5` remote host and are used by the benchmark module to simulate realistic workload patterns.
-- The benchmark container will run on this remote host and will have the `alibabaBlock` directory mounted to `/app/traces` inside the Docker container.

 ### Key Components